-Feral cats and TNR
+Feral cats and TNR in Wolverhampton

-Trap-Neuter-Return (TNR) programme
+Trap-Neuter-Return (TNR) programme in Wolverhampton

 Feral cat colonies can quickly become a nuisance especially in urban areas; fighting, caterwauling and the distinct smell of unneutered male cats can be distressing for those living nearby.
 Adult feral cats cannot be tamed or rehomed in the domestic environment as they are wild animals.